KarChunT/karchunt.com/src/docs/twelve-factor-app/introduction.md

 - App can run in different execution environments without having the change the source code (Portability).
 - Suitable for deployment on modern cloud platforms
-- Minimize divergenece between development and production
+- Minimize divergence between development and production
 - Enable continuous deployment
 - Easy to scale up